ans-group/docs.ukfast.co.uk/source/cloud/flex/support/requestsshkey.md

 # UKFast support access to your eCloud Flex instances

-If you've chosen UKFast support for your eCloud Flex project, then with your permission a UKFast support engineer will be able to login to your eCloud Flex instances to help troubleshoot and resolve problems.
+If you've chosen UKFast support for your eCloud Flex project, then with your permission a UKFast Support Engineer will be able to login to your eCloud Flex instances to help troubleshoot and resolve problems.

 To enable a UKFast support engineer to login to your instance, when you raise a support request via [MyUKFast](https://my.ukfast.co.uk/pss/add.php) you will need to request an SSH key and add this to your instance.